SAP-samples/teched2025-DA265/exercises/ex6/README.md

 <BR>
 <BR>

-### Step 5: Sync-model
+### Step 5: Question avoiding the model prompt

-1. Click **Sync model**

-Re-syncing the model will re-index the values.
-It will also re-read the data structures and any other changes you've made, such as adding calculated measures.
+We can avoid the prompt by telling Joule which model to use by adding `for DA265` to the question.

+1. Enter `show me sales for da265`
+2. Press enter or click **send**

 ![Image](img/8146.jpg)